-Mistake #8: Failing to Properly Train Your Workers
+Mistake #8: Failing to Properly Onboard Workers

 Suppose you own an e-commerce store and you successfully outsourced someone to take over the order fulfillment process.
 You set up a call with them and walk them through the interface.
 You complete 2-3 orders, make them do a few more and then let them take over.
-It should come as no surprise if your employee makes a few mistakes because you haven’t given them enough time to familiarize themselves with the process.
+It should come as no surprise if a worker makes a few mistakes because you haven’t given them enough time to familiarize themselves with the process.

 One important aspect of entrepreneurship is anticipate future needs and prepare for eventualities.
 Having full-time, in-house employees is a huge help, but in times when these employees take sick days or request long vacations, you lose out on that person’s expertise for that period of time.